 Courses that usually require Engineering or Earth Science background:

 Courses that usually require Life Science/Environmental Science or Engineering background:

-All our MSc courses* are accredited by the Joint Board of Moderators (JBM) as meeting the requirements for Further Learning for Chartered Engineer (CEng) Status under the provisions of UK-SPEC. (*except MSc Environmental Health which is accredited by REHIS, and the newly launched MSc Civil Engineering where future accreditation is being sought.)
+Most of our MSc courses are accredited by the Joint Board of Moderators (JBM) as meeting the requirements for Further Learning for Chartered Engineer (CEng) Status under the provisions of UK-SPEC.

 The MSc degrees are flexible - they can be taken full-time over one year or part-time over two years.
 Modules from any programme can also be taken via Open Access, where students may take a couple of classes per year, adding up eventually to a Postgraduate Certificate, Postgraduate Diploma or MSc (up to the maximum time of 5 years).
 Attendance at classes is required for all routes.